 The sturdier a shoe is on the upper, topline, sole, and midsole, the more it will meet mobility needs without putting the wearer at risk of trips and falls.
-As one gets older, falls have more serious effects with 20 percent resulting in a serious injury.
+For those 65 and over, one out of five falls causes serious injury such as broken bones or head injury.

 Comfort Shoes Like These Will Keep You In Step

 Choose comfort shoes that keep factors like the ones mentioned above front and center.
 You want something that will continue to support your active lifestyle.